Marcus Silcock

 Glen Armstrong

 “I’ve been writing requiems for people I admire lately, some of them fictional, some of them still alive.
-These folks may have ended up on gum wrappers or Mr. Cobain’s t-shirt or Mr. Zapruder’s movie.
-They usually share a unique talent that still can’t compensate for a unique and profound sadness.
-These are a few… Read more
+These folks may have ended up on gum wrappers or Mr. Cobain’s… Read more.

 -